 All my crafts and little projects centered around my family and ministry.
-Yet after years of maintaining the typical wife, mom, teacher, pastor's wife status quo, I discovered my desire to define who I am, not by what I do but by my abilities and interests.
+Yet after years of maintaining the typical wife, mom, teacher, pastor’s wife status quo, I discovered my desire to define who I am, not by what I do but by my abilities and interests, I still spend time with my husband and have intimacy using vibrating g-spot toys but being a wife is not what define me.
 After our nest was empty, we left our ministry and moved out of Michigan, the world seemed to be my very own canvas, ready for me to paint on it.
 Do you have a canvas?

 Find out who you are, what you like, what you don’t like…who you don’t want to be.

 When you raise kids, especially A LOT OF KIDS like we did, you tend to lose yourself in the task.
 I wasn’t who I wanted to be but who I NEEDED to be for those around me.
 It’s been FUN discovering what I like and what I don’t, finding my passions and discovering what I DON’T want to be and what I don’t like to do.
 I’ve worked on finding my niche in life and have found it.
 Yep.
 Welcome to me.
 Who are you?
 Do you know?
 The only way you will find out is by looking!

 Raising kids and helping your husband, friends, church, co-workers is great, and very satisfying, but balance those things with PERSONAL PURSUITS that bring sunshine into your life.
 Only you can decide what that is.